 A variety of afterschool learning experiences are offered, including interschool athletics, robotics, junior engineering and homework assistance.
 The School Community Council and Parent Community Network Coordinator promote community involvement.

-Strive HI Performance System School Report: An annual snapshot of key school progress indicators such as reading, math and science scores, achievement growth, student readiness, and more.
-(2012-13 School Year).
+An annual snapshot of key school progress indicators such as reading, math and science scores, achievement growth, student readiness, and more.
+Learn more about the Strive HI Performance System

 Prior reports: 2018-19 | 2017-18 | 2016-17 | 2015-16 | 2014-15 | 2013-14 | 2012-13

 View additional reports on this school in our Report Finder.
 Search for the school name, then sort by year, level and type of report.